ParamaiahChandu/An-approach-to-Banker-s-Algorithm/README.md

 # An-approach-to-Banker-s-Algorithm
+Developed a tool that is going to give the safe sequence to avoid deadlock for multi-processor systems.
+User inputs 'Number of processes' and 'Number of resources available' based on which, 'Allocated', 'Available' and 'Max' resources are calculated.
+A Need Matrix is calculated and displays the safe sequence of the process that will avoid the deadlock

 A deadlock refers to a specific condition where two or more processes are waiting for release of a resource in a circular chain.
 Deadlock is a common problem in multiprocessing systems where many processes share a specific type of mutually exclusive resource known as software or soft lock.
 Deadlocks are particularly troubling because there is no general solution to avoid deadlocks.

 A process must request a resource before using it and must release the resource after its use.
 Each process may request as many resources as it requires to carry out its designated task.